nmfs-opensci/NOAA-distill-website/README.md

-# 2-Training
+# NMFS R User Group
-This repo contains links to training resources for NMFS.
+This repo the website for the NMFS R User Group